LouisJackman/language-x/README.md

     }

     /*
-     * Sylan does not allow scope shadowing.
+     * Sylan does not allow scope within blocks.
 As functions are just
      * variables of a "function type", `factorial` would clash with the
      * top-level `factorial` function defined later on, hence the disambiguating
      * name `innerFactorial`.